dhik-a/dhik-a/README.md

 # Hi there 👋

-Dhika here, a software developer who build apps 📱 for living and make games 🎮 for fun (Sisyphus-style) 🪨. <br />
+Dhika here.
+I'm a mobile and front-end dev.
+Interested in building interesting stuff 🔨 <br />

 ### Things I code with 👨‍💻: